Menu

 RECAS9 : Utility of genome editing for directing recombination and trait mapping

 Naturally occuring allele from wild relatives are a precious source for understanding biological phenomenon, as well as to serve for crop improvement.
 However, the quest for the genes underlying these quantitative trait loci (QTL) is faced with non-random recombination.
 We develop and implement ways to take advantage of double-strand breaks initiated by the CRISPR-CAS9 for directing recombination and allow finer-mapping of QTL using barley as a model plant.
-This is including collaborations with engineers to try and overcome technical bottlenecks in tissue culture and increase penetrance of editing events to mature plants.
+This is including collaborations with engineers to try and overcome technical bottlenecks in tissue culture and with nano-chemists to increase penetration of editing events to mature plants.

 Collaborators: